 In my experience, here’s how we’ve been guiding the digital transformation conversation.

-- Don’t let anyone else define your digital journey for you – you have to do this yourself (with the help of a good partner).
-You’ll hear digital being defined by vendors, manufactures, and industry professionals.
+You have to do this yourself (with the help of a good partner) You’ll hear digital being defined by vendors, manufactures, and industry professionals.
 Consider these to be more like guidelines to help you on your own journey.
 To define digital transformation means to look very deeply into your business, your users, and all of your processes.
 Are there legacy ways that you’re still doing business?
 Perhaps you have older gear in your data center that’s simple “working” and not really bringing you any value.
 Or, maybe you haven’t adapted newer virtualization technologies because you’re unable to move beyond an old app or data point.
 Or, maybe you’re trying to create a much more mobile workforce to support evolving business initiatives.
 These are all digital strategies as they are defined by you’re and your business.
 It’s truly a step-by-step approach where you analyze you organization, how your users are interacting with various processes, and how you can alter your competitive positioning with evolving digital solutions.
 The most important point here is that you take the time to define your own digital strategy.
 From there, leverage a partner which can help build your

 Getting to a digital state doesn’t mean uprooting your entire business.
 In fact, become a digital entity means evolving your systems today to support new initiatives and capabilities.
 Just like I mentioned earlier, and digital transformation process can be as simple as introducing a big data engine to help you correlate data more effectively.
 Or, it could be virtualizing applications and creating a consumption-based model based on demand and access.
 The idea hers is that you’re improving your process, keeping up with demand, and leveraging new technologies to make life easier.